-This is a firm commitment offering "Offering") of shares of common stock, par value \$0.00001 per share ("tommon stock") of Bullfrog AI Holdings, Inc. (the "Company", "we", "us", "our").
-Of the total shares being offered under this prospectus, the Company is offering [] shares of common stock (the "Company Shares") and accompanying warrants (the "Company Warrants") to purchase [] shares of common stock (the "Company Warrant Shares").
-We anticipate that the assumed combined public offering price of each Company Share and accompanying Company Warrant will be \$[] per share.
-As part of the compensation, the Company is also issuing [] warrants to the Representative of the underwriters (the "Underwriter's Warrants," together with the Company Warrant and Pre-Funded Warrants, "Warrants") to purchase [] shares of common stock (the "Underwriter Warrant Shares," together with the Company Warrant Shares and Pre-Funded Warrant Shares, the "Warrant Shares").
+This is a firm commitment offering ("Offering") of shares of common stock, par value \$0.00001 per share ("tommon stock") of Bullfrog AI Holdings, Inc. (the "Company", "we", "us", "our").
+Of the total shares being offered under this prospectus, the Company is offering 1,028,710 shares of common stock (the 'Company Shares') and accompanying warrants (the "Company Warrants") to purchase up to 1,028,710 shares of common stock (the 'Company Warrant Shares') at a public offering price of \$3.782 per Company Share and accompanying Company Warrant.
+As part of the compensation, the Company is also issuing 90,428 warrants to the Representative of the underwriters (the "Underwriter's Warrants," together with the Company Warrants and Pre-Funded Warrants, "Warrants") to purchase 90,428 shares of common stock (the "Underwriter Warrant Shares," together with the Company Warrant Shares and Pre-Funded Warrant Shares, the "Warrant Shares").